 Samsung SSD 970 EVO NVMe M.2

 How to fix a dead SSD that’s not detected?
-Solid state disks become not detected for various reasons.
-They can fail due to methods used to write data.
-Once you’ve filled the available capacity, the SSD can only add new info by erasing older files.
-This process is called a program/erase cycle, or P/E cycles for short.
-Keep in mind, each SSD has a limited number of P/E cycles, and each P/E cycle degrades the memory of an SSDs cells until they eventually become worn down.
+Solid state disks are not detected for various reasons.
+They can fail due to the methods used to write data.
+Once you’ve filled the available capacity, the SSD can only add new information by erasing older files.
+This process is called a program/erase cycle, or P/E cycle for short.
+Keep in mind that each SSD has a limited number of P/E cycles, and each P/E cycle degrades the memory of an SSD’s cells until they eventually become worn down.
 You will need to eventually replace the damaged solid state drive.

 How to fix a dead SSD?
 The question of the day.
 In short, you can tinker with it and get lucky at times.
 For now, we need to be realistic.
 Failure to SSD drives can stem from the loss of power during a write cycle.
 An SSD drive suffers from power surges or shorted connections during operation.
 Be sure you have a solid connection while the SSD or M.2 drive is in operation.

 SSDs degrade over time.
-So how does Wear Leveling come into play?
+So how does wear leveling come into play?
 Wear leveling is a process that increases the lifetime of the SSD memory surface.
 In short, it distributes write cycles across the blocks on the SSD, so they wear consistently.
 Wear leveling comes into play when you want to know how to fix a dead solid state drive.
 In short, without wear leveling, any SSD will fail sooner than a user would like.
-Surly, it benefits endurance in the long-run.
+Surprisingly, it benefits endurance in the long run.

 Recover Data from SSD Failures & SDS Malfunctions.

-How to fix a dead SSD, Benefits of Wear Leveling.
+How to fix a dead SSD.
+What is Wear Leveling?

 Check this out below.
 Understanding how to fix a dead SSD and a wear-leveling benefits list.